Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The PlayStation adaptation of The Lost World: Jurassic Park received praise on two fronts: one, pretty cool dinosaur graphics.
 Two, it featured one of gaming's earliest original orchestral scores.
 Everything else was slammed: sloppy, repetitive game play, difficult controls, incredible difficulty of certain levels, and most annoyingly, the fact that, despite having 30 levels, you couldn't ever save.

-Batman Begins is far better than most games on here and also had some very innovative and interesting ideas for a Licensed Game, primarily using fear as an element and a great emphasis on stealth.
-Unfortunately the execution was not so did not quite hit the mark and it is generally seen as a mediocre game.
+Batman Begins is far better than most games on here and also had some very innovative and interesting ideas for a Licensed Game, primarily using fear as an element and a great emphasis on stealth, with obvious influence taken from both Metal Gear and Splinter Cell.
+Unfortunately the execution did not quite hit the mark and it is generally seen as a mediocre game.

 Aliens Colonial Marines has been panned by the vast majority of critics and a large amount of players as well, with complaints about graphical errors, terrible AI, a lack of genuine tension, and unlikable characters.